likhitha333/Data_Wizards/docs/proposal-template.md

 # Introduction

-The project aims to create a modern-day smartphone application designed to help users maintain hydration.
-Through a simple and user-friendly interface, users can track their daily water consumption, set customizable goals for water intake, and receive timely push reminders throughout the day.
-The app will seamlessly integrate with popular health-tracking applications and smartwatches, offering users a complete view of their hydration habits.
+The project's goal is to develop a cutting-edge smartphone software that assists users in staying hydrated.
+Users may establish customizable goals for water intake, measure their daily water consumption, and receive frequent push reminders throughout the day thanks to an easy-to-use UI.
+The software will give users a comprehensive picture of their hydration patterns by effortlessly integrating with well-known health-tracking programs and smartwatches.

-Using data analytics, the app will monitor users' hydration patterns and provide personalized recommendations to promote consistent water intake.
-This personalized feedback will help users make healthier lifestyle choices and ensure they stay hydrated, contributing to overall well-being.
+The software will track its users' patterns of hydration and offer tailored recommendations to encourage regular water consumption through data analytics.
+Users' general well-being will be enhanced by these tailored comments, which will encourage them to lead better lifestyles and drink enough of water.

 # Anticipated Technologies